boudra/chainsauce/README.md

 -------

+Fork of [Chainsauce] that's client side only using IndexedDB for caching.

 Chainsauce is a general-purpose EVM indexer that sources contract events to build easily queryable data.
-It works in the browser and in Node.
+It works in the browser.

 ## How does it work?